 ~ This post contains affiliate links.
 If you make a purchase I may receive a small commission, at no additional charge to you. ~

-Today I’m going to show you how to use a Black and Decker laser level to make it easier to hang curtains.
+Today I’m going to show you how to use a Black and Decker laser level to make it easier to hang the perfect curtains.
 I promise, for under $30 this thing will save your sanity, and maybe also your marriage.

-Hang Curtains the Easy Way with a Laser Level
+How to Hang Curtains the Easy Way with a Laser Level

 When we first moved into this house, all the beautiful wood windows were covered up with old vertical blinds.
 Literally the first thing I did after setting down our furniture and boxes was to start ripping out the blinds and hanging curtains throughout the house.